• Skip to main content

 Picture Books with Muslim Families

 Big Red Lollipop by Rukhsana Khan.
 Rubina's sisterly love is tested when her mother insists she take her little sister, Sana, to a birthday party.
-It's stretched even farther when Sana eats her lollipop!
+It's stretched even farther when Sana eats Rubina's lollipop!
 Argh!
 Every kid can relate to that!
-The picture of sibling rivalry is handled deftly by author Rukhsana Kahn and the story also touches a bit on cultural differences
+The picture of sibling rivalry is handled deftly by author Rukhsana Kahn and the story also touches a bit on cultural differences.

 Yo Soy Muslim: A Father's Letter to His Daughter by Mark Gonzales.
 The narrative is written as a letter from a father to his daughter, but it reads like a poem.
 The father recognizes that his child will have questions about who she is and what she can accomplish.
-Celebrating their shared faith and culture and language, the father's letter aims to give his daughter confidence and pride in her identity as a Latina and as a Muslim.
+Celebrating their shared faith and culture and language, the father's letter aims to give his daughter confidence and pride in her identity as a Muslim Latina.

 Muslims as Part of a Diverse Community